 The majority of alternate history is written as deliberate fiction.
 As such, it is most often classified as science fiction, or at least that is where you are most likely to find it at your local bookstore.
 Nevertheless, you will find examples in other genres, including horror, mystery, historical non-fiction, historical fiction, children's and young-adult fiction, and "mainstream" fiction.
 When marketed as mainstream fiction or thriller/suspense fiction, alternate histories have been known to crack the bestseller lists (e.g., Len Deighton's SS-GB) and even get made into movies (Robert Harris's Fatherland).

-For non-fiction "counterfactuals", the occasional complete volume is published, sometimes as a complete speculation such as the Sobel and Tsouras cited above, but more likely as a collection of essays (e.g. Robert Cowley's What If? or Kenneth Macksey's The Hitler Options).
+For non-fiction "counterfactuals", the occasional complete volume is published, sometimes as a complete speculation such as the Sobel and Tsouras cited above, but more likely as a collection of essays (e.g., Robert Cowley's What If? or Kenneth Macksey's The Hitler Options).
 But the most likely non-fiction sources are history and economics scholarly journals.
 Note, though, that counterfactual economics is sometimes known as "cliometrics".
-Also, the term "alternative history" may be used in non-fiction to describe a work which provides a different interpretation (or "spin") of actual events than is commonly understood.
+Also, the term "alternative history" may be used in non-fiction to describe a work that provides a different interpretation (or "spin") or point of view of actual events than is commonly understood.
 This is not alternate history as discussed here.

 The topic of alternate history is also frequently addressed in wargames and wargaming magazines, although in those media it is usually left to the reader/player to determine what happens after the "point of divergence" (aka, the "Jonbar point").

 The word "past" was highlighted in the first paragraph of this introduction for good reason.
-There are many stories which have been written of near (and even not-so near) futures which when read now seem to be alternate histories because the dates mentioned have since passed by.
+There are many stories which have been written of near (and even not-so near) futures which when read years later seem to be alternate histories because the dates mentioned have since passed by.
 Such stories may have been originally written as guesses as to what the future might bring, as warnings to the reader of an impending crisis, etc., but the authors' intention is plainly not to write alternate history and so such writings are not included here.
-The book most frequently submitted for inclusion in this database but which has been rejected because it is such a "retroactive alternate history" is John Hackett's The Third World War, August 1985, which was first published in 1978.
-Examples of other works so disqualified include Sinclair Lewis's It Can't Happen Here, postulating events beginning in 1936 but first published in 1935; numerous British novels published before World War I about the Imperial German military threat, beginning as early as 1871 with George Chesney's The Battle of Dorking; superseded science fictional works such as Robert A. Heinlein's Future History, which was mostly written in the 1940s and 1950s and includes extrapolation of what would happen in the late 20th century; and superseded near-future thrillers which postulate exciting events which could happen tomorrow or next year, including virtually anything by Tom Clancy, Dale Brown, Clive Cussler, etc.
+One might call such works "retroactive alternate history".

 More subtle is the "generic" historical novel, which may present a somewhat altered version of events, typically one in which a fictional character is present at or active in some great event.
 Additionally, the author of an historical novel might shift events around in time in order to heighten the drama of the story.
 Classic examples of this type of novel are Alexandre Dumas' Les Trois Mousquetaires and its sequels, in which four dashing heroes play important roles in the history of 17th century France.
 Within the context of this bibliography, these novels would be considered secret history.

 Also akin to alternate histories are what are sometimes called "personal alternate histories" or "micro alternate histories", stories in which fictional characters get a chance to see how their lives might otherwise have occurred.
 Examples include Alan Brennert's novel Time and Chance and the movies It's a Wonderful Life and Sliding Doors.
 However, the alterations in these stories are usually limited to the lives of the authors' own fictional creations and do not affect the external world, Consequently, they are generally not considered alternate histories appropriate to this bibliography.
-An exception in which such "reliving" does change history, and which is listed here, is Ken Grimwood's Replay, Claire North's The First Fifteen Lives of Harry August, and Greg Benford's Rewrite: Loops in the Timescape.
+Exceptions in which such "reliving" does somehow change history, and which are listed here, include Ken Grimwood's Replay, Claire North's The First Fifteen Lives of Harry August, and Greg Benford's Rewrite: Loops in the Timescape.

-There is also what is frequently called the "alternate world", "parallel world" or "secondary world" story.
-These are tales in which historical cultures of our world are re-cast so that the author may manipulate the reader's sense of familiarity.
-They may seem to use the trappings of alternate history, but these works are not set on Earth at all and so, again, are not considered alternate history as discussed here.
+There is also what is variously called the "alternate world", "parallel world" or "secondary world" story.
+These are tales in which historical cultures of our world are re-cast, most often as fantasy, so that the author may manipulate the reader's sense of familiarity.
+They may seem to use the trappings of alternate history, but these works are not explicily set on Earth and so, again, are not considered alternate history as discussed here.
 Typical examples include the "Videssos Cycle" by Harry Turtledove and the fantasy works of Guy Gavriel Kay.

 For further reading, perhaps the best discussion of what is and what isn't alternate history can be found in: